Mukundaan/INF6027/README.md

 - **Popularity Indicators**: Energy and danceability were identified as critical factors influencing popularity.

 ## Project Structure
-- `data`: Contains the cleaned dataset used for analysis.
+- `Cleaned_Dataset.csv`: Contains the cleaned dataset used for analysis.
-- `scripts`: Includes R scripts for:
+  scripts:
   - `data_cleaning.R`: Preprocessing and cleaning the dataset.
   - `EDA.R`: Performing exploratory data analysis.
   - `visualizations.R`: Generating plots for the research questions.
-- `results`: Stores generated visualizations and summary tables.
+  output:  visualizations and summary tables.

 ### Prerequisites
 - Install R and RStudio.